 Certain factors can increase the risk of sleep disorders and syndromes in people with TBIs.
 These include:

-- Medications.
+Medications.
 Many medications prescribed to treat depression can increase feelings of alertness throughout the day and night, and may lead to insomnia.
 Likewise, sedatives and other medications that induce sleep can disrupt sleep onset (falling asleep) or sleep maintenance (staying asleep).
+Many common over the counter cold medicines and decongestants have been linked to insomnia.
+Steroids, appetite suppressants, diuretics, and amphetamines can cause sleep disorders.
+Many medications prescribed for attention deficit disorder are amphetamines.

 Sleep may also play a role in exacerbating trauma-related sleep problems.
 A 2013 article published in Scientific American noted an interesting finding: people with TBIs may benefit from forcing themselves to remain awake in the hours following a traumatic event.
 Sleep has been proven to subconsciously reinforce emotional memories, so staying up essentially “disrupts the consolidation of trauma memories”.
 Patients treated for TBI are encouraged to try and remain awake for up to 24 hours after the injury has taken place.